 Using the base flange clamp in this way is probably best for relatively light use, since adding excessive downward force to a beam coming horizontally off a container will significantly lower the Domino Clamp’s NWL.
 However, used carefully and with these things in mind, attaching a bar or horizontal support to a container is a really handy extra option.

 Much like their range of palm railing fixings, Interclamp's base flange clamps have a bolt spacing of 102mm. because the holes are much larger than needed for the M12 bolts, this allows enough room to bolt them directly to out Domino Clamps.

-Make sure that your shipping container's corner casting is clean and free of internal debris, and fix the Domino Clamp to is following our detailed instructions.
+- Make sure that your shipping container's corner casting is clean and free of internal debris, and fix the Domino Clamp to it following our detailed instructions.

-Next, put the appropriate sized steel or aluminium tube into the tube clamps and tighten up the grub screws on the base flange clamp using an 8mm hex hey.
+- Next, put the appropriate sized steel or aluminium tube into the tube clamps and tighten up the grub screws on the base flange clamp using an 8mm hex key.

 Now you can hang what you need from this horizontal hanging point on your shipping container, paying special attention to the load limits laid out in our technical sheet.

 Please Contact us with your suggestions and questions.

 To keep up to date with these How-To's, why not sign up to our information email and our youtube channel